 Cap tables allow your company to look at different business choices and assess how these will affect its capital structure (or its combination of debt and equity).
 This is one of the most important factors that will underpin its growth and operational plans, such as the decision to hire more employees or not.

-Why and when to model your capitalization table
+Why and when to model your cap table

 Modelling your capitalization table can come in handy when it comes to analyzing the possible future issuance of shares in your company, also known as ‘capitalization events.

-When facing such events, modelling your capitalization table can help you:
+When facing such events, modeling your capitalization table can help you:

 Types of cap table models you can run